MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 The [Azure landing zone design areas](../design-areas.md) give guidance on what to consider before deploying a landing zone.
 They guide you through the critical decisions for each area to understand what is needed to be successful.

 Zero Trust has pillars organized by concepts and deployment objectives.
-These are detailed in the articles under [Deploying Zero Trust solutions](/security/zero-trust/deploy/overview).
+Each pillar and its deployment objectives are detailed in the articles under [Deploying Zero Trust solutions](/security/zero-trust/deploy/overview).

 :::image type="content" source="./media/diagram-zero-trust-security-elements.png" alt-text="Diagram of elements of visibility, automation, and orchestration in Zero Trust." border="false":::